vlatan/youtube-stats/README.md

 # YouTube Metadata

-Supply a YouTube video ID to get some of the essential info about the video.
+Supply a YouTube video URL to get some of the essential info about the video.

 ## Config